entice/entice/topic_skill.md

 cast:start
 - entity          // entity id of the caster
 - skill           // the id of the skill that they are casting
+- cast_time       // the actual cast-time in milliseconds
 ```

 ```